Tang Lab

 Research

-Our research focuses on the clinical development of novel therapeutics and clinical trials for rare monogenic diseases: Epidermolysis Bullosa and Basal Cell Nevus Syndrome.
-We use pre-clinical mouse models, epidemiology, genomics and investigator-initiated clinical trials to identify new treatments for our patients.
+Our research focuses on the clinical development of novel therapeutics and clinical trials for rare monogenic diseases, including Epidermolysis Bullosa, Basal Cell Nevus Syndrome, and most recently, Netherton Syndrome.
+We utilize pre-clinical mouse models, epidemiology, genomics, and investigator-initiated clinical trials to identify new treatments for our patients.

 Epidermolysis Bullosa